aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/config-reference.md

 - *Example:* `true`

-`DATA_PLATFORM_MODE`
+`DATA_STACK`

-- *Description:* Controls the data platform that event data is saved to for analysis.
+- *Description:* Controls the data stack that event data is saved to for analysis.
 When set to `"DATA_LAKE"`, raw events are saved to a data lake in S3 and cataloged using Glue Data Catalog.
 When set to `"REDSHIFT"` events are using the [streaming ingestion feature of Redshift](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-streaming-ingestion.html).

 - *Type:* String